samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 *Wondrous Item, Very Rare*

 This book contains intuition and insight exercises, and its words are charged with magic.
-If you spend 48 hours over a period of 6 days or fewer studying the book’s contents and practicing its guidelines, your Wisdom increases by 2, to a maximum of 30.
+If you spend 48 hours over a period of 6 days or fewer studying the book's contents and practicing its guidelines, your Wisdom increases by 2, to a maximum of 30.
 The manual then loses its magic, but regains it in a century.

 ### [Trident of Fish Command](/magic-items/4784-trident-of-fish-command)